October 25, 2022

 New Jersey Botanical Gardens

 Being the Garden State, it would probably have been a little unusual had we not included actual gardens in this list.
-The entire Skylands area is dotted with walks, lakes, and beautiful hills and parkland scenery.
-At its heart is the New Jersey Botanical Gardens and Manor.
+The entire Skylands area is dotted with walks, lakes, and beautiful hills, and parkland scenery.
+At its heart are the New Jersey Botanical Gardens and Manor.